cmu-db/15721-s24-catalog1/design_doc.md

 For the correctness of the catalog, we plan to conduct unit tests and regression tests.
 In unit testing, we will test key components and operations such as metadata retrieval, metadata storage, update, and snapshot isolation.

-Basic unit tests for handler functions are underway.

-#### Regression tests

-Currently, we plan to conduct regression tests on

-1. Concurrency and parallelism to ensure data integrity
-2. Correctness of all the APIs in API spec documentation.
-3. Failure Scenarios: Test the behavior and performance under failure scenarios, such as network errors, server failures, or other exceptional conditions.

 ### Performance testing
 1. Concurrency Workloads: Test the performance under concurrent access by simulating multiple clients performing various operations simultaneously (e.g., multiple clients creating tables, querying metadata, committing snapshots, etc.).
 2. Large Schemas and Datasets: Evaluate the performance with tables having a large number of columns (e.g., hundreds or thousands of columns) and large datasets with many partitions or snapshots.
-3. Bulk Operations: Test the performance of bulk operations like importing or exporting table metadata, snapshots, or partitions.
-4. Mixed Workloads: Combine different types of operations in a single workload to simulate a more realistic scenario where various operations are performed concurrently.
+3. Mixed Workloads: Combine different types of operations in a single workload to simulate a more realistic scenario where various operations are performed concurrently.

 ## Trade-offs and Potential Problems

-Describe any conscious trade-off you made in your implementation that could be problematic in the future or any problems discovered during the design process that remain unaddressed (technical debts).
-The biggest trade-off being made in the current design is the absence of any optimizations for updates.
+- The biggest trade-off being made in the current design is the absence of any optimizations for updates.
 Updates to any tables will result in the metadata of the tables stored to become stale.
 Efficiently updating these values is a design challenge.
 This has not been prioritized based on the assumption that updates in an OLAP system will be infrequent.

-Organizing the namespaces and tables as prefixes in the keys for the store may cause problems in terms of maintainability.
-Database
-We chose RocksDB to store metadata, whereas Iceberg Catalog has its own metadata layer that includes metadata files, manifest lists, and manifests.
+- We chose RocksDB to store metadata, whereas Iceberg Catalog has its own metadata layer that includes metadata files, manifest lists, and manifests.
 Using RocksDB could be more straightforward to implement compared to building everything from scratch.
 The components in Iceberg Catalog are likely to be optimized for Iceberg Catalog, and they could outperform RocksDB, which is not dedicated to catalog service.

 ## Support for Parallelism
 Our catalog service is designed to support parallelism to enhance performance.
 This is achieved through the following ways: